kubeshop/testkube/docs/testkube-automation.md

 # Integrating with CI/CD

 In order to automate TestKube runs the main and the only thing which is required is an `access to a needed K8S cluster`.
 E.G. Configured environment with the set up context and kubeconfig for communication with the K8S clustrer.

 As TestKube uses your K8S context and access settings in order to interact with the cluster and test scripts etc.

 In the next few sections we will go through the process of TestKube and Helm (for TestKube's release deploy/upgrade) automations with the usage of GitHUb Actions and GKE K8S.

 ## Configuring your GH actions for the access to GKE

-To get set up access to a GKE from GH actions please visit official documentation from GH: https://docs.github.com/en/actions/deployment/deploying-to-google-kubernetes-engine
+To get set up access to a GKE from GH actions please visit official documentation from GH: <https://docs.github.com/en/actions/deployment/deploying-to-google-kubernetes-engine>

 1. Create SA (service account)
 2. Save it into GH's secrets of the repository
 3. Run either `Helm` or `Kubectl kubtest` comamnds against set up GKE cluster.

-## Main GH's action section configuration:
+## Main GH's action section configuration

 To install on Linux or MacOs run

 ```sh
       # Deploy into configured GKE cluster:
       - name: Deploy